MaxOng99/ECS-Ridesharing/README.md

 2. Clone the repository.
 3. In the `setup_env.sh` and `run_simulation.sh` files, change `python3` to `<path/to/python_interpreter>`, or `<python_interpreter>` if your python interpreter was added to `PATH` variable. </br>

-### Running the simulation
-1. Navigate to the root folder of this project.
-3. Run `./setup_env.sh`.
-4. Specify different experiments in the `config.yaml` file with the following [format](https://github.com/MaxOng99/ECS-Ridesharing/blob/main/config.yaml).
-5. Run `./run_simulation.sh`.
-6. Repeat steps 3-4 with different experiments.
-7. View the outputs in the `simulation_output` folder.
-Each experiment contains a configuration file and an output file.

 ### Specifying experiments

 Refer to [config.yaml](https://github.com/MaxOng99/ECS-Ridesharing/blob/main/config.yaml) for examples.